visit-dav/visit/src/doc/java_client/index.rst

 --------------------------

 There is a ``docs`` subdirectory from the untarred ``jvisit<version>.tar.gz`` with a bunch of ``.html`` files.
-If you point a web browser at ``index.html`` there, you can find a lot of documentation on the various Java classes available and used in various of these examples.
+If you point a web browser at ``index.html`` there, you can find a lot of documentation on the various Java classes available and used in these examples.

 Running the Examples
 --------------------